 View our location and hours.

-NOTE: We can only spay/neuter pets belonging to owners with an income that is less than 80 percent of the median family income in their region.
+We can only provide services to pets belonging to owners with an income that is less than 80 percent of the median family income in their region.
 Please refer to the chart below to see if you qualify.

 For additional counties and household sizes, click here.

 Microchipping costs $20.00 per animal and includes national registration.